aws-samples/amazon-sagemaker-secure-mlops/README.md

 The solution recommends and implements the following development approach:
 + A dedicated AWS account per Data Science team and one Amazon SageMaker Studion domain per region per account
 + Dedicated AWS accounts for staging and production of AI/ML models
-+ Usage of AWS Organizations to enable trust and security control policies for member AWS accounts
++ Optional usage of AWS Organizations to enable trust and security control policies for member AWS accounts

 [Jump to solution deployment](#deployment)